nicholasdille/professional-powershell/functions.md

 }
 ```

-Parameters which aren't declared as members of a specific ParameterSet are assumed to be members of all ParameterSets.
+Parameters without a `ParameterSetName` belong to all parameter sets

 --